MJoergen/x16-ym2151-tutorial/Episode_3/README.md

 the YM2151 considers it to belong to a previous octave, and therefore we must decrement the octave number in line 1630.

 And that is it!
 You can now program the YM2151 to play any tune you like.
+All you need to do is to change the contents of the DATA statements from line 2000 onwards, and possibly the channel configuration in lines 1000-1310.